How Much Does Leaf Removal Cost in 2026?

 Leaf Raking

-Leaf raking is the standard process of collecting leaves into piles for pickup and disposal with a rake.
-Leaf raking has many benefits: it makes the yard look neat and tidy, doesn’t hurt your lawn, and prevents pests from making your yard their home.
+With leaf raking, you or a pro collects leaves into piles for pickup and disposal with a rake.
+Leaf raking has many benefits: It makes the yard look neat and tidy, doesn’t hurt your lawn, and prevents pests from making your yard their home.

 Leaf Blowing

 Leaf blowing is one of the best decisions you can make to keep your lawn healthy without too much work.
-A leaf blower costs an average of $275, or you can hire a professional leaf-blowing service for between $24 and $45 per hour.
+A leaf blower costs between $80 and $420, or you can hire a professional leaf-blowing service for between $15 and $45 per hour.
 In addition, you may also need to pay between $5 and $10 per bag to dispose of the leaves.

 Leaf Vacuum

 Professional leaf vacuuming will have an hourly rate of $37 to $60, plus $5 to $10 per bag of leaves to dispose of.
-However, there is an option to mulch the leaves with a mulching vacuum that shreds the leaves into small pieces.
-This is an excellent way to eliminate the disposal fees and to reuse the leaf waste as mulch.
+However, there is an option to mulch the leaves with a mulching vacuum that shreds the leaves into small pieces, to eliminate the disposal fees and to reuse the leaf waste as mulch.

 Cost by Frequency